How Information Advantage Can Provide a Competitive Edge

 Your best strategy is not to try to apply their techniques at a smaller scale but to maximize your unique advantages as a more lightweight entity.
 By combining the benefits of speed and flexibility with the right information, you can achieve information advantage and level the playing field to capture a greater part of the market.
 Information advantage is crucial in business and military contexts, including armed conflict, where understanding the dynamics of information operations can influence outcomes without conventional combat.

-Understanding Information Advantage
+Understanding the Information Advantage Framework

 The Small-Scale Advantage of Speed